LayZeeDK/github-pages-docusaurus/docs/Tutorials/Incentivized.md

 MXC Token is already listed on Coinbase, Kraken, Crypto.com and Binance.us, there is no Presale or Public sale.

+The purpose of the Wannsee testnet is to bring the largest Web3 IoT network that MXC community built in 177 countries from 2018 to MXC zkEVM and Arbitrum ecosystem.
 :::

-The purpose of the Wannsee testnet is to bring the largest Web3 IoT network that MXC community built in 177 countries to MXC zkEVM and Arbitrum ecosystem.

 ## Token properties: